abinit/abinit/doc/tutorial/atdep1.md

 {% dialog tests/tutoatdep/Refs/tatdep1_1.abo %}

 This file reproduces all the steps encountered during the execution of `atdep`.
-You are strongly adviced to detect all the following sequences in the main output file :
+You are strongly adviced to detect all the sequences listed below.
+The main output file :

 1. begins with the common header of the ABINIT output files